childman22/farting-cow/README.md

-made using python 3.7 and pygame 1.9.6 fart 20 times to kill the enviromentalist if the enviromentalist traps you move away from him for 2 seconds to get unstuck wasd to move if you get trapped for 3 seconds then you lose
+made using python 3.7 and pygame 1.9.6 fart 50 times to kill the enviromentalist if the enviromentalist touches you 3 times you get turned into a burger a die space to fart
+WASD to control the cow